How Artificial Intelligence Help Doctors Diagnose Mesothelioma

 AI and Cancer Detection

 Previous diagnostic practices were less effective and lacked the technology for early detection.
-AI has the potential to be reliable enough in helping doctors diagnose cancer sooner with reduced human error.
+AI has the potential to be reliable enough to help doctors diagnose cancer sooner with reduced human error.

 As AI becomes more powerful and capable of collecting and storing large amounts of data, researchers have begun to explore its ability to recognize and identify patterns, solve problems, prognose diseases, and determine which treatment is needed.

 AI machines in the health field use a combination of machine learning and deep learning.
-Machine learning is a subset of AI that involves the use of algorithms and statistical models to perform a specific task without explicit instructions through patterns learned from previous data.
+Machine learning is a subset of AI that uses algorithms and statistical models to perform a specific task without explicit instructions through patterns learned from previous data.
 Deep learning is a subset of machine learning that allows technology to learn without human supervision.

 Since mesothelioma is so rare, diagnosing it can be difficult.
 The standard diagnostic process for mesothelioma patients begins when symptoms begin to show.
 The doctor collects a thorough medical history, including exposure to asbestos, and then performs a physical exam on the patient.
 If the doctor suspects cancer, he or she may order imaging tests, like X-rays or CT scans, to search for abnormalities.
 Biopsies, which can be rather intrusive, have been the only definitive way to accurately diagnose mesothelioma.